WaadRagab/Real-Time-Face-Emotion-Recognition/README.md

 # Face Emotion Recognition Project
+# This project serves as the graduation project for my internship at the National Telecommunication Institute (NTI).
 # Project 1 Description
 This project aims to perform real-time emotion recognition focuses on building a Convolutional Neural Network (CNN) to recognize human emotions from grayscale images.
 The goal is to classify images into one of seven emotion categories: angry, disgust, fear, happy, neutral, sad, and surprise.
 The project uses a modified dataset of images and employs various deep learning techniques to achieve accurate emotion classification.